Using AIminify

 # For non Quantized models, you can save without the input shape

-compressed_model, _ = main(model, quantization=false)
+compressed_model, _ = minify(model, quantization=false)

 save_model(compressed_model, "./compressed-pytorch-model.pt")